Comstock-Cheney Hall: Theatre

 The theatre is believed to be the first self-supporting summer theatre in the United States.
 Although there were older theatres in Dennis, MA and Skowhegan, ME, they were endowed by foundations of wealthy families and not self-supporting.
 The Westport Country Playhouse was established one year after the Ivoryton Playhouse.
+It is the oldest, continuously running, self-supporting summer theater in the nation.